info2amy/Clearlake/README.md

 ## MVP

 - Create an interactive app that will render data and allow new data to be added
-- Homepage will allow user to link to their respective cabin
+- Homepage will allow user to link to their respective cabin page
-- Create and use external api through Airtable
+- Create and use external API through Airtable
-- Create a homepage for the entire family
+- Create a Lake History page for the entire family
-- Create separately linked pages for each of the family branches
+- Create separate, linked pages for each of the family branches

 ## PostMVP